If you’re looking for research topics for kids, you’ve landed in the right place.

 The Earth’s surface is covered by land and ocean resting on top of moving tectonic plates.

-For this research topics, elementary students may report on the differences between land and ocean plus how the formation of different structures is driven by the movement of the tectonic plates.
+For this research topic, kids may report on the differences between land and ocean plus how the formation of different structures is driven by the movement of the tectonic plates.

 9. Technology Over the Decades